...

 Plastic fuel tank replacement – Mercedes G-Class

-Plastic (composite) fuel tanks are corrosion-proof, resistant to gasoline and diesel, lighter than steel and often match OEM mounting points.
-A quality plastic tank eliminates future rust problems and can be the most economical long-term solution.
+Plastic (composite) fuel tanks are corrosion‑proof, resistant to gasoline and diesel, lighter than steel and often match the original OEM mounting points.
+For many vehicles with a badly rusted metal tank, a quality plastic replacement is the most economical long‑term solution.

 6. Preventive Tips After Repair or Replacement

-• Use quality fuel and change filters regularly (15–20k km)
+• Use quality fuel and change fuel filters regularly (typically every 15–20,000 km or as specified by the vehicle manufacturer).

 Conclusion